johnnynunez/Mooncake/doc/en/build.md

     git clone https://github.com/abseil/googletest.git
     ```

-1a(optional). if you want to use GPU,
+1. (optional). if you want to use GPU,
     First, follow the instructions in https://docs.nvidia.com/cuda/cuda-installation-guide-linux/ to install CUDA (ensure to select the `nvidia-fs` option to enable proper `cuFile` functionality).
 After that:
     1) Refer to Section 3.7 in https://docs.nvidia.com/cuda/gpudirect-rdma/ to install `nvidia-peermem` for enabling GPU-Direct RDMA:
     2) Configure `LIBRARY_PATH` and `LD_LIBRARY_PATH` for compile-time and runtime linking of `cuFile`, `cudart`, and other libraries: